Religious Discrimination Lawyers in Texas

 Religious discrimination lawyers represent clients in religious discrimination claims in Texas employment.
 Religious discrimination is an illegal form of discrimination against employees and job applicants based upon the individual’s religious beliefs.
 In Texas, religious discrimination in the workplace is prohibited under both Title VII and Texas employment law.
 Religion discrimination can occur because the employee or job applicant has the “wrong” religious belief, does not have the “right” religious belief.
 It can occur purely on the basis of the employee’s or applicant’s belief or because the employee or applicant has requested a work accommodation for a religious practice, such as time off from work or a modification of the dress code.
-An employment lawyer in Dallas and Fort Worth can help protect your rights against religious discrimination.
-Contact a Dallas and Fort Worth employment lawyer about your employment discrimination claim today.
+An employment discrimination lawyer in Texas can help protect your rights against religious discrimination.
+Contact a Texas employment lawyer about your employment discrimination claim today.

 Religious discrimination in the Texas workplace